 Planning for the Next Two Generations

 Urban reserves are lands outside the urban growth boundary (UGB) that can be considered a first priority if and when Eugene needs to expand for its growing population.
-Land included in urban reserves will remain rural, and cannot be urbanized, unless it is brought into the city’s UGB through a formal process for expansion.
+Land included in urban reserves remains rural, and cannot be urbanized, unless it is brought into the city’s UGB through a formal process for expansion.